What’s the one piece of outdoor gear you can’t go without?

 Once we heard Tim’s dad was getting in on the fun, everyone here at WAE wanted to play too.

-While it was a struggle to get everyone to commit to just one piece of gear, here are some top picks.
+While it was a struggle to get everyone to commit to just one item, here’s some of our favourite outdoor gear.

 Camping Pillow